 We aim to process your application in about two weeks, if all the required supporting documents have been submitted and are in order.
 Applicants will be informed of the outcome of his/her application via SMS.

-If applicants have yet to receive a SMS after about two weeks from submission of application with all the necessary supporting documents for the COVID-19 Recovery Grant, applicants can check on the status of their application through the application portal, or email Ask_SSO@msf.gov.sg or call the ComCare hotline at 1800-222-0000 to enquire.
+- If applicants do not receive a SMS from MSF informing them of the outcome after about two weeks from submission of application for the COVID-19 Recovery Grant, with all the necessary supporting documents, they can check on the status of their application through the application portal, or email Ask_SSO@msf.gov.sg or call the ComCare hotline at 1800-222-0000 to enquire.

 When is the COVID-19 Recovery Grant (CRG) payout date?